rocketship-run/components/README.md

 ### Step 1: Copy and paste the components to your project

-To use rocketship components, you can copy the components from this github repo or rocketship.run website.
+To use rocketship components, you can copy the components from this github repo or the https://rocketship.run website.

 ### Step 2: Import the Theme.astro file in your Layout.astro file